You’re planning a trip to Germany. What should you pack?!

 2. Lightweight Storage Bags

 I sometimes use these lightweight storage bags for clothing but more often for all of those little miscellaneous items you need when traveling.
-I usually have one for things I need on the plane, one for my mobile office, and one for technology.
+I usually have one for things I need on the plane, one for my mobile office, and one for technology, batteries, and cords.
 If you’re worried about the white color, which I was, don’t worry.
 I wash mine after each trip and they still look good as new, even years later.

 3. Lightweight Toiletries Bag

-This lightweight toiletries bag is another item I’ve used for years!
-I love that it’s lightweight, not at all bulky, and easy to wash and keep clean.
-I use the small toiletries bag for my non-liquid toiletries in conjunction with a TSA-approved liquids bag like this one.
-If the lightweight toiletries bag I use is too small for you, check out this larger version.
+This lightweight toiletries bag is another item I’ve used for years.
+I love that it’s lightweight, not at all bulky, and easy to wash and keep clean and it packs pretty flat.
+I use that small toiletries bag for my non-liquid toiletries in conjunction with this TSA-approved liquids bag.

 5. Travel Umbrella